 Passive systems are best used for bulbs and other perennials.
 Eventually, the reservoir will run out of liquid and you’ll have to start over.
 Active Deep-Water systems are more flexible and allow you to grow just about anything you fancy in a small space.

 Nutrient Film Technique is better suited to larger annuals that have heavier nutrient requirements.
 It’s a bit more work to set up than a passive DWC you’ll get lasting results.
 After all, it was developed with fruiting crops in mind, like tomatoes.
 While they aim for the fruit you don’t get much of that without an abundance of flowers first!

 Choosing the Best Plants for Hydroponics

 Matching a plant to the best type of growing environment is key to successful gardening.
 Almost any plant can be grown in hydroponics if you know how to match the plant to the rig.

 Passive systems are best for plants with low or consistent nutrient needs.
-Flowering is expensive business, so choose species that don’t have high needs for passive.
+Flowering is an expensive business, so choose species that don’t have high needs for passive.

-Active systems can be altered as the growing season progresses and so serve fast growing annuals well.
+Active systems can be altered as the growing season progresses and so serve fast-growing annuals well.
 Changing to a richer solution as the weather warms will give those hungry bloomers everything they need to get going.